-To clarify some frequently asked questions about breastfeeding, we spoke with Susan Fuchs, M.S., I.B.C.L.C., a clinical lactation consultant at Thomas Jefferson University Hospital.
+To clarify some frequently asked questions about breastfeeding, we spoke with clinical lactation consultant Susan Fuchs, MS, IBCLC.

-Are there any dietary restrictions for those who are breastfeeding?
+Are there any dietary recommendations for those who are breastfeeding?

-There’s no specialized diet for lactating parents.
+There’s no specialized breastfeeding diet for lactating parents.
 I recommend staying hydrated and eating a healthy, balanced diet.
 Additionally, eating a variety of foods and flavors can help your baby be more willing to try different foods later in life.
 It’s also best to stick to low amounts of caffeine while breastfeeding, as it can be present in your breastmilk.
 One or two cups of coffee is a safe amount.

-In terms of alcoholic beverages, I recommend no more than one drink (generally 12 ounces of beer, 5 ounces of wine or 1.5 ounces of distilled spirits) two hours before breastfeeding.
-This will give your body time to metabolize the drink and make sure it’s out of your system before your infant latches on.
+In terms of drinking alcohol and breastfeeding, I recommend no more than one drink (generally 12 ounces of beer, five ounces of wine or 1.5 ounces of distilled spirits) two hours before breastfeeding.
+This will give your body time to metabolize the alcohol and make sure it is out of your system before your infant latches on.